 The place was lousy with people, all types and sizes, all chatting gaily just to annoy and antagonize me.
 I hated them all.
 The air was moist and heavy.
 It clung to my skin with cloying intimacy.
 I squirmed, thinking of the crisp air outside.

-Smoke curled thick around the suspended light strips and the ceiling pulsed with shifting colors.
+Smoke curled thick around suspended light strips, and the ceiling pulsed with shifting colors.
 It flared bright yellow as a party around one of the tables began a shouting match.

 “You have a reservation…Da?”
 I could see the headwaiter, dressed in immaculate pale green one-piece outfit, measuring my drab gray mufti with suspicion.
 He was probably thinking of his bouncers.